 - Remain in the Co-op position for a minimum of 12 weeks during the fall/spring and 8 weeks during the summer terms or the initial length of commitment

-- Inform my employer of any changes in my schedule and request, well in advance, time off for exams--I will call in early if I must be absent for any reason
+- Request time off for exams or any other school-related projects well in advance with my supervisor.
+I will call in early if I must be absent or late for any reason

 - Inform the Co-op office when I leave the position